17th Antiaircraft Artillery Battalion: Reorganization and Tinian

-The 2d Airdrome Battalion was redesignated as the 17th Defense Battalion on March 22, 1944 and assigned to the V Amphibious Corps.
-On April 19, 1944 it was again re-designated as the 17th Antiaircraft Battalion.
-In Hawaii they trained for the occupation and defense of small islands in the Pacific.
+The 2d Airdrome Battalion was redesignated as the 17th Defense Battalion on March 22, 1944, and assigned to the V Amphibious Corps.
+On April 19, 1944, it was again re-designated as the 17th Antiaircraft Battalion.
+In Hawaii the battalion trained for the occupation and defense of small islands in the Pacific.
 Between June 10–18 the battalion departed Hawaii in three echelons.
-The unit spent the next 54 days at sea en route to their final objective.
-While anchored in the harbor at Eniwetok on July 19 the battalion's moniker was changed for the final time, this time to the 17th Antiaircraft Artillery Battalion.
+The unit spent the next 54 days at sea enroute to its final objective.
+While anchored in the harbor at Eniwetok on July 1, 1944 the battalion's moniker was changed for the final time, this time to the 17th Antiaircraft Artillery Battalion.

 The 17th Defense Battalion landed on Tinian on August 2, 1944.
 The battalion immediately established anti-aircraft positions north of the airfield and in the harbor.
-The battalion remained on occupation duty on Tinian for the next year.
-During these months they conducted routine patrols and took a number of Japanese prisoners of war still on the island after the battle.
-Three Japanese aircraft bombed and strafed the island on November 3, 1944 however the battalion's batteries were not able to successfully engage any of the aircraft.
-The battalion was guarding the airfield on August 6, 1945 when the Enola Gay launched to drop the first ever nuclear weapon against Hiroshima in mainland Japan.
-On August 15, 1945 the 17th Antiaircraft Artillery Battalion was relieved of its tactical duties on Tinian.
-It finally departed the island on November 1, 1945 on the USS Griggs (APA-110).
-The battalion sailed back to the United States and was officially decommissioned on December 6, 1945 at Marine Corps Base Camp Pendleton, California.
+The 17th remained on occupation duty on Tinian for the next year.
+During this time, it conducted routine patrols and took a number of Japanese prisoners of war remaining on the island after the battle.
+Three Japanese aircraft bombed and strafed the island on November 3, 1944; however, the battalion's batteries were unable to successfully engage any of the aircraft.
+The battalion was guarding the airfield on August 6, 1945, when the Enola Gay launched to drop the first ever nuclear weapon against Hiroshima in mainland Japan.
+On August 15, 1945, the 17th Antiaircraft Artillery Battalion was relieved of its tactical duties on Tinian.
+It finally departed the island on November 1, 1945, on the USS Griggs (APA-110).
+The battalion sailed back to the United States and was officially decommissioned on December 6, 1945, at Marine Corps Base Camp Pendleton, California.